Morris County Divorce Lawyer

 What is the Difference Between a Divorce and an Annulment?

 Some couples may want to have their marriage annulled rather than go through a divorce.
 A common reason for doing this is to uphold religious ideals that frown upon divorce, but couples may seek an annulment for social reasons as well.
-It is also important to note that, in an annulment, alimony or spousal support is not awarded.
+It is also important to note that, in an annulment, alimony or spousal support is not awarded, as a Morris County divorce attorney could explain.

 However, annulments are generally approved by the state for only a handful of specific reasons.
 These include marriages that are the result of bigamy (meaning that one spouse was already legally married when this marriage began), marriages involving parties under the age of 18, marriages that involve one or the other spouse committing fraud against the other, and marriages that were formed under duress—in other words, under the threat of harm.
 For most couples, annulments are not available, and they must undergo either separation or divorce.